 So if you don’t have a designer sitting next to you, Unsplash is the next best thing.
 Here’s three ways their photos help transform typeforms.

-Forms don’t have to start asking straight away.
+Forms don’t have to start asking straight away; in fact, they perform better when they don't.
 They’re often the first point of interaction between you and your audience—so try using a Welcome Screen with an Unsplash pic to ease people into your questions.

 You could greet people with a human touch: